torognes/inf9380/cloud/elasticluster_part2.md

 ```
 elasticluster start studentNN
 ```
-where studentNN is your cluster name
+where studentNN is your cluster name.
 So if you are student01 you should do
 ```
 elasticluster start student01
 ```
 Make sure that you have edited your ```.elasticluster/config```file in step 1 properly, exchanging the student00 with your student number.

-This takes a while - ca 10min
+This step takes a while - ca 10min

 ## 4. Login to the cluster studentNN
-From the admin node:
+Once the cluster is successfully set up, login to the login node from the admin node:
 ```
 elasticluster ssh <studentNN>
 ```

-From outside:
+Logging in from outside NREC (another machine than your admin machine):
-We have set up this cluster with IPV6 public ip adress only (due to lack of public IPv6 adresses).
+We have set up this cluster with IPV6 public ip address only (due to lack of public IPv4 addresses).
-Therefore, you can only log into the frontend machine from outside NREC if your network is IPv6 enabled.
+Therefore, you can only log into the login machine from outside NREC if your network is IPv6 enabled.

-Get the IPv6 adress of the frontend machine.
+Get the IPv6 address of the frontend machine.
 For instance get it from elasticluster on the admin node
 ```
 elasticluster list-nodes <clustername>
 ```
 where you exchange the <clustername> with the name of your actual cluster.
 In your case e.g. student01

 ```
-ssh -i ~/.ssh/inf9380-ssh centos@<ipv6-adress>
+ssh -i ~/.ssh/inf9380-ssh centos@<ipv6-address>
 ```